Limit-Theory-Redux/ltheory/README.md

 ### macOS

-Users on macOS will need to install Python, Git, CMake and Xcode.
+Users on macOS will need to install Git, CMake and Xcode.

 First, install Xcode using the Mac App store: https://apps.apple.com/us/app/xcode/id497799835